nosas/blog/toonvision/object_detection/article.md

 R-CNN combines **rectangular region proposals** with **convolutional neural network features** to detect objects.
 The first stage, region proposal, identifies a subset of regions in an image that might contain an object.
 The second stage classifies the object in each region using a CNN classifier.
+Each proposed object requires a forward pass of the classification network; as a result, the algorithm has slow inference speed.

 <font style="color:red">TODO: Insert image showing bounding boxes, different region proposals, and result</font>